Seppli11/ZHAW-Summary/summaries/24FS/CCP2/12_factors.md

 Building, releasing and running are separated stages.
 This enables building the image once, then putting it into testing.
 After testing, the image can be put into production.

-*This is mostly likely an artefact of the time, when it was common to directly upload files to the production server.*
+*This is most likely an artefact of the past, when it was common to directly upload files to the production server.*

 ## 6. Processes